fullstack-development/developers-roadmap/backend/python/junior-2/django.md

 ## Django rest framework (DRF): Views
 - What are `API views` in DRF, and how do they differ from regular Django views?
 - What is the purpose of using class-based views in DRF, and what are some advantages over function-based views?
-- How do you create a basic function-based view for handling API requests in DRF?
 - What is the purpose of `Mixin classes` in DRF?
 - How to use `APIView` to handle different HTTP methods (GET, POST, PUT, DELETE, etc.)?
 - What is the purpose of `pagination`, and how do you implement pagination in view?